videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/chat-using-pubsub.md

 });
 ```

-2. Final step in the group chat would be to display the messages others send.
-For this will use the messages and display all the messages by subscribing to the topic CHAT.
+2. The final step in the group chat is to display the messages sent by others.
+For this use the `messages` array and display all the messages.

 ```js
 //subscribe to the 'CHAT' on meeting join